- Single photon avalanche detectors (SPAD)

 Copyright © Ing.
 Giorgio Uccellini 2009

-The activity takes place in laboratories located in Building 24 of the electronics section of DEI, in C. Golgi 40.
+The activity takes place in laboratories located in Building 24 of the electronics section of DEIB, in C. Golgi 40.